ConduceInc/conduce-python-api/doc/source/entity-sample-definitions.rst

         },
     }

-This same patter follows for the other location types.
+This same pattern follows for the other location types.
 The "geo" types provide a convenient way to specify latitude and longitude.

 --------------------